ambit/bms-support/docs/crm-finding-contacts.md

 At the top of your display you will find BMS Search.
 When you are accessing the CRM Module, BMS Search will return Contacts matching your search term.
 The best method is to search by contact name, however other fields such as postcode or address will work.

-## Previous and Next Buttons
+## Prev and Next Buttons

-When viewing a Contact, you can navigate to the next or previous contacts (relative the contact list) by clicking on the Next Contact or Prev Contact buttons in the contact's Summary Pane.
-This will take you to the next/previous sequential contact in the contact list.
+When viewing a Contact, you can navigate to the previous or next contacts (relative to the contact list) by clicking on the Prev Contact or Next Contact buttons in the contact's Summary Pane.
+This will take you to the previous/next sequential contact in the contact list.

-The next and previous buttons take into account any filtering you may have performed on the contact list, and use the filtered list as the collection that it is moving sequentially through.)
+The previous and next buttons take into account any filtering you may have performed on the contact list, and use the filtered list as the collection that it is moving sequentially through.

 ## Finding Individual People